Marion Cannon

-Marion Cannon (October 30, 1834 - August 27, 1920) was a United States representative from California.
+Marion Cannon (October 30, 1834 - August 27, 1920) was an American blacksmith and politician who served one term as a United States representative from California from 1893 to 1895.

 Early life and career

 Cannon was born near Morgantown, Virginia (now in West Virginia) where he learned the blacksmith trade as a teenager and left home, carrying his blacksmith shop with him, from Mt.
 Morris, PA at the age of 18.
 He loaded his business onto a Conestoga wagon pulled by two oxen named Buck and Berry.
 Because of his oxen he had to walk the six months of his crossing.
 During this time he used his blacksmith's trade to replenish his supplies.He arrived with a wagon train in Salt Lake City in time to witness the laying of the foundation stone for the Mormon Temple.

 He crossed the Sierra's to Diamond Springs arriving sometime in 1853.
 From there he sought a mining community where he could set up shop as a blacksmith.
 While in Diamond Springs he probably met the Holland family and around 1860 married Lydia Jane Holland, built a home, and began raising a family of 5 children in a place called Omega.
 He served as Grand Master of the Nevada City Masonic Lodge and also one term (two years) as the county recorder for Nevada County.
 At some point he bought the Volcan gold mine, which he then sold in 1874 to purchase acreage in Ventura, California on Telephone Road to engage in agricultural pursuits.